SMcIlroy11/kata-practice/README.md

 ##Installing

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.0.2.
-You will need the Angular CLI to run the project.
-If you do not have it globally installed, run:
+You will need Git, Node and the Angular CLI to run the project.

+If you do not have Git installed, go to https://git-scm.com/book/en/v2/Getting-Started-Installing-Git to install.

+If you do not have Node installed, go to https://nodejs.org/en/download/ to install.

+If you do not have Angular globally installed, run:

 `npm install -g @angular/cli`